 - Striving for perfection

 - Trouble expressing emotions

 - Racing heart in anticipation of anxiety-inducing events

 - Nervous habits (shaking leg, playing with hair, biting nails)

-Although you may still be able to get by if you are experiencing high functioning anxiety symptoms, it doesn’t mean there isn’t anything you can do.
+Although you may still be able to get by if you are experiencing high-functioning anxiety symptoms, you should still get help.
+There is no reason to suffer in silence.
 While not a clinical disorder, symptoms of high-functioning anxiety can start to take their toll on a person’s overall mental and physical health.
 It could also get worse over time or lead to other behavioral health conditions like substance use or depression.
 Instead of sitting by idly, some potential ways to cope with high-functioning anxiety may include:

 - Exercising regular

 - Practicing mindfulness

 While some of these at-home treatments for anxiety may help, sometimes professional care is necessary in order to see results.

 If you or someone you love is showing signs of high-functioning anxiety, there is hope.
 Our mental health professionals provide treatment for people struggling with anxiety and other mental health conditions.
 We specialize in a variety of techniques, such as cognitive-behavioral therapy (CBT) and acceptance and commitment therapy (ACT).
 Together, we can help you identify triggers, manage your symptoms, and develop coping strategies.
 Through the use of evidence-based practices, we strive to create an environment where individuals are empowered to take control of their lives and find relief from debilitating anxieties.
 We are committed to providing compassionate, comprehensive care to help individuals feel comfortable and secure in the process of developing new coping skills.
 Contact Vertava Health at 844.451.0263 to learn more about ways to cope with anxiety.
 Get started and take back control of your life.
 Everyone deserves relief, and relief is very possible.